gyb357/langchain_chatbot/README.md

 pip install -r requirements.txt
 ```

+ > [!Note]
+ > You must ensure that the GPU is properly assigned as a processor.

 ## 3. Download LLMs and Managing Configuration
 Access Huggingface to download models and browse for the right model for your task.
  > 🤗 Huggingface: https://huggingface.co/models

 This RAG system is local, and the embedding model and the large-scale language model (LLM) are managed through `config.yaml`.
 Instead of manually specifying the models in your code, you can define their names in the configuration file.

 For example, within `config/config.yaml`, specify the embedding model and LLM model as follows:

 ```yaml